 Utilize social networks to create a community around your brand by engaging users, sharing stories about your hosts and guests, and featuring unique properties that can be found on your site.

-Your campaign for digital marketing needs to include email campaigns and PPC advertisements, possibly in collaboration with influencers in travel or blogs, aside from social media.
+Your digital marketing campaign needs to include email campaigns and PPC advertisements, possibly in collaboration with influencers in travel or on blogs, as well as social media.

-These collaborations help drive even more traffic and, at times, establish credibility through association, which broadens the net of capturing the interests of potential users that fall under your niche.
+These collaborations help drive even more traffic and, at times, establish credibility through association, which broadens the net to capture the interests of potential users within your niche.

-Once launched, the real work begins: listening diligently to user feedback, monitoring how users use your site through analytics.
+Once launched, the real work begins: listening diligently to user feedback and monitoring how users use your site through analytics.

-Take this data and use it to continuously refine and improve your offerings.
+Use this data to refine and improve your offerings continuously.
 Perhaps users need more interactive maps or better communication tools with hosts.
 Use those insights to evolve and adapt.

 How Much Does It Cost to Build a Website Like Airbnb?